 The Global Network of Isotopes in Precipitation was initiated in 1958 by IAEA and WMO, and became operational in 1961.
 The objective was a systematic collection of basic spatial data on the isotope content of precipitation across global scales to determine temporal and spatial variations of both environmental stable isotopes and tritium in precipitation.
-While the initial driver, was to monitor atmospheric thermonuclear test fallout through the determination of the radioactive hydrogen isotope Tritium, since the 1970s the focus changed to a become observation network of stable hydrogen and oxygen isotope data for hydrologic studies.
+The initial driver was to monitor atmospheric thermonuclear test fallout through the determination of the radioactive hydrogen isotope tritium.
+However, the focus has changed to become an observation network of stable hydrogen and oxygen isotope data for hydrological studies since the 1970s.

-For over 50 years, GNIP has provided global isotope data for the use in hydrological investigations water resources investigation, planning, conservation and development.
-Although these primary objectives remain as an important feature, over the past decade other scientific disciplines have increasing made use of this invaluable and unparalleled isotope database, including:
+For over 50 years, GNIP has provided global isotope data for the use in hydrological investigations, i.a. water resources investigation, planning, conservation and development.
+Although these primary objectives remain important, other scientific disciplines have increasingly used this invaluable and unparalleled isotope database over the past decade, including:

 - verifying and improving atmospheric circulation models,